I love content marketing. Really, I do. I adore giving my readers tips, tools and advice.

 1. Make your offer relevant to your audience.

-Your blog has a niche (hopefully) and an audience within that niche.
+You blog about specific topics and people who read your blog are looking for certain solutions.
 Keep in mind why your readers are on your blog in the first place.
 Because they are interested in some things and not so much in other things.
+One of the best ways to do this is to use a plugin that gives you custom sidebars.

 2. Be authentic.